leylmordor/random-spotify-songs/README.md

 # Using Terraform to create Spotify Playlists of your Favorite Artists

-Visit the original creator [here](https://github.com/conradludgate)
+Visit the original developer [here](https://github.com/conradludgate)

 Things you need:
 * Spotify Account / [Developer](https://developer.spotify.com/)